 MFC's Class A Shares and Class 1 Shares have been assigned a "BBB-" rating.
-The Company's capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
+This rating denotes expectations of low credit risk.
+The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.